robclewley/robclewley.github.io/_posts/2015-04-18-ipython-notebooks-for-literate-modeling.md

 ## Extensions

 [YAML_magic](https://gist.github.com/bollwyvl/aa7131d57195f86fb9c0) is
-an ipython notebook extension by 'bollwyvl' that enables raw YAML to be interpreted in a code cell when prefixed by `%%yaml`.
+an ipython notebook extension by Nick Bollweg that enables raw YAML to be interpreted in a code cell when prefixed by `%%yaml`.
 This extension idea opened my eyes to simple ways in which an extension can enable literate modeling.
-For one thing, once I understood what to do with the file (no documentation was provided), I realized how easy it is to write custom extensions to hook into other kernel processes that could help me achieve my ideal exploratory modeling setup.
+For one thing, once I understood what to do with the file (no documentation was provided in the original Gist), I realized how easy it is to write custom extensions to hook into other kernel processes that could help me achieve my ideal exploratory modeling setup.

 I also want to auto-load my extensions and modules for my notebooks but not